pozi/PoziConnectConfig/~Shared/SQL/M1 S Edits.md

 vpa.num_address = ''
 ```

-If the Council address has a `crefno` value (such as in Authority systems), match the addresses using this value.
+If the Council address has a `crefno` value (such as in Authority and Property.Gov systems), match the addresses using this value.

 ```sql
 ( cpa.crefno = cp.crefno or cpa.crefno = '' )